brookmiles/freqtrade-stuff/docs/backtesting-traps/index.md

 ### What To Watch Out For

-Things to watch out for while you're developing your strategy that might clue you in to the fact that you're accidentally exploiting this behaviour:
+Things to watch out for while you're developing/backtesting your strategy that might be a clue that you're accidentally exploiting this behaviour:

 - Average duration of trades is lower than your candle timeframe, maybe only a few minutes when using 1h candles.
 - When plotted, trades regularly close on the same candle that they are opened.